google/skia/site/docs/dev/tools/debugger.md

 <img src="../frameplayback.png" style="display: inline-block;" />

 The sample file contains multiple frames.
 Use the encircled play button to play back the frames.
-The current frame is indictated by the slider position, and the slider can be set manually.
+The current frame is indicated by the slider position, and the slider can be set manually.
 Frames can be stepped through with `w` (back) and `s` forward. `p` pauses or unpauses the frame playback.